sevoku/doxygen-vb-filter/README.txt

          For VB-NET: "= .vb=csharp"
             For VB6: "= .cls=csharp .frm=csharp .ctl=csharp .bas=csharp"

-   INPUT: full path to the sopurces (usually the folder containing `Doc`),
+   INPUT: full path to the sources (usually the folder containing `Doc`),
           or simply `.` in order to use the `make.[bat|sh]` scripts.

    FILE_PATTERNS: